thehabes/GeoreferencePrototype/vocab/new-terms.md

 ## ControlPoints
-A set of PixelCoords that are the control points for warping an image into geocoordinate space in a Web Map system.
-The PixelCoords objects are contained within the "items" property.
+A ControlPoint is a set of pairs <PixelCoords, GeoJSON Point>.

 ## PixelCoords
 PixelCoords contain a single pixel coordinate point that represents a control point for converting between geospatial coordinates and pixel coordinates in Web Map systems.
 The geocoordinates are found inside the "value" property.